manbehindthemadness/Concortium/README.md

 *Note: This whitepaper is entirely conceptual and serves as a guide for future developers.
 The statements herein provide an outline for the proposed governance protocol and its fundamental principles.*

-*Note: Clarify the meaning of "POS qualification through node-count over stake ratio" and "POW qualification through node-count over hashrate ratio" for accurate representation.*
+**Note: Clarify the meaning of "POS qualification through node-count over stake ratio" and "POW qualification through node-count over hashrate ratio" for accurate representation.*

-**Note: Specify the requirements and process for failing to meet inclusion requirements, as well as the exclusion via consensus mechanism to ensure clarity and completeness of the proposal.*
+***Note: Specify the requirements and process for failing to meet inclusion requirements, as well as the exclusion via consensus mechanism to ensure clarity and completeness of the proposal.*

-***Note: Define the concept of multi-DAO organizational units and the incentives therein.*
+****Note: Define the concept of multi-DAO organizational units and the incentives therein.*

 "The strength of the tribes lies in their unity." - Genghis Khan probably

+“Consensus before creation.” - Me, thinking of this whilst drinking coffee this morning